 An artist at heart, graphic designer by trade and growing communications professional, Savannah is a Dallas-native with an MA in Advertising from UT Austin.
 Savannah combines her skills as a passionate creator with her desire to serve youth as Creative Action’s Marketing and Communications Coordinator.

 Savannah is also a small-business owner, providing graphic design services to individuals, businesses, and organizations.
 In her free time, Savannah loves arts and crafts activities, and catering to her foodie lifestyle.

 Stephanie Chavez Noell

-Stephen is an award-winning film writer/director with over 9 years of experience in outreach and youth education.
-He received his Bachelor’s in Media/Film Studies from Texas A&M University-Corpus Christi in 2005.
-Stephen has taught film to youth in Austin through organizations such as Totally Cool Totally Art, Austin School of Film, and the Austin Film Society.
-His debut feature film played at festivals across the U.S. and won the Narrative Feature Audience Award at the 2010 Austin Film Festival.
-Stephen went on to serve as Film Competition Programmer and Young Filmmakers Program Director in for AFF.
-Stephen has remained involved with guiding and teaching youth, coordinating programs for After school Centers on Education (A.C.E) and the Boys & Girls Club.
-Stephen is currently working on his second feature film while he continues to inspire and support youth through the arts.
+In addition to being the IT/ Data Director at Creative Action, Stephen Belyeu is an Austin-based filmmaker, storyteller, and podcaster.
+He received his Bachelors in Film & Media Studies from Texas A&M University-Corpus Christi in 2005.
+Stephen has taught filmmaking and storytelling in Austin through organizations such as Totally Cool Totally Art, Austin School of Film, and the Austin Film Society.
+His debut feature film DIG won the Narrative Feature Audience Award at the 2010 Austin Film Festival.
+Stephen has also served as Film Competition Programmer and Young Filmmakers Program Director for the Austin Film Festival.
+In 2017, Stephen launched his independently produced series, The Night Owl Podcast, which has been voted BEST PODCAST in the Austin Chronicle’s 2019 and 2021 readers’ poll.